ctrl-ama/ctrl-ama/README.md

 - 👋 Hi, I’m @ctrl-ama
-- 👀 I’m interested in Android development
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Android development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.instagram.com/lov3forama/